NGS-Based 'Liquid Biopsy' at Wellness Visits

 Below is a selection of common questions and answers.
 To view the complete OncoK9 knowledgebase, please visit our Veterinary Support website.

-Each case is different, and followup diagnostic workup is at the discretion of the veterinarian.
+Each case is different, and follow-up diagnostic workup is at the discretion of the veterinarian.
 A cancer-focused clinical evaluation is advised, with a thorough physical exam (including oral and rectal exam), thoracic and abdominal imaging, and sampling of any masses or enlarged lymph nodes found on exam or workup.
-Advanced imaging such as CT, MRI, or PET may also be indicated in specific cases.View this information at the PetDx Veterinary Support website.
+Advanced imaging such as CT, MRI, or PET or other diagnostics may also be indicated.View this information at the PetDx Veterinary Support website.

 If the clinical evaluation does not result in a cancer diagnosis, this could mean that the selected confirmatory tests did not identify the cancer, or that the test result was a false positive.
 Advanced or confirmatory diagnostics, such as ultrasound, CT, or tissue sampling of any masses or enlarged lymph nodes, if not already performed, are advised.
 Further evaluation and/or monitoring of this patient should be considered.
 A retest with OncoK9 may be offered; we encourage clinicians in this situation to contact our team for support and to discuss eligibility.View this information at the PetDx Veterinary Support website.

 No. OncoK9 is indicated for use in domestic canids only (pet dogs).
 Dogs and cats have unique genomes.
 OncoK9 has been uniquely designed to only work in dogs.
-In the future, we hope to be able to extend this technology to cats.View this information at the PetDx Veterinary Support website.
+In the future, we hope to be able to extend this technology to cats with a separate product.View this information at the PetDx Veterinary Support website.

 It is not necessary to do anything special to prepare the sample for shipment in relation to climate temperatures.
-Simply folow the standard procedures and use the shipping supplies provided in the OncoK9 test kit.
+Simply follow the standard procedures and use the shipping supplies provided in the OncoK9 test kit.
 Please keep the sample indoors until it is handed off to FedEx®.
-Do not set it out for the courier to pick up.
+Do not set it outside for the courier to pick up.

 View this information at the PetDx Veterinary Support website: